slott56/Stingray-Reader/source/cobol_init.rst

 A codec would make a hash of the bit patterns required.
 Again, we've defined it here because that's relatively simple to extend.

-We're simply going to unpack big-ending bytes.
+We're simply going to unpack big-endian bytes.

 ::